-For paddlers, the Whitney Wilderness Area has not one but three beautiful places to get out on the water: Little Tupper Lake, Lake Lila, Rock Pond, and Bear Pond.
+For paddlers, the Whitney Wilderness Area has not one but five beautiful places to get out on the water: Little Tupper Lake, Lake Lila, Rock Pond, and Bear Pond.
 You can also paddle on Round Lake, which flows into Little Tupper Lake.
 Don't be intimidated by fall's cool air when paddling; simply dress in layers with some extra warmth and you'll be fine.
 One of the best ways to see fall foliage is, in my opinion, from the water.
 The reflection of many hues of red, orange, and yellow on the water is a delight.

 For easy launching and great scenery, paddlers can take to Little Tupper Lake, which at more than 2,000 acres, provides plenty of views and nooks and crannies to explore.
 Just be wary of the wind, which can make the lake rough.
 From Little Tupper Lake, paddlers may also explore Rock Pond via the Rock Pond Outlet and a short carry.

 I'd be completely remiss if I didn't tell you about Lake Lila, a spot that can be a little tricky to access but is beautiful in its remoteness.
 The lake, once privately owned and the site of the great camp Nehasane, the Adirondack retreat of railroad magnate William Seward Webb.
 Access to the lake is via Lake Lila Road, a six mile rough dirt and gravel road off Sabattis Circle Road.
 Vehicles with high clearance are recommended for this road.
 Once at the parking area, there is a carry of 0.3 miles.
 From there, it's all scenic bliss, with Mount Frederica on the western shore and several islands dotting the lake's surface.